j0lvera/next.js-with-cookie-example/README.md

 The repository is setup as a [monorepo](https://zeit.co/examples/monorepo/) so you can deploy it easily running `now` inside the project folder.
 However, you can't run it the same way locally (yet).

-The files below are intended for local development only and aren't needed for production:
+These files make it easier to run the application locally and aren't needed for production:

-- `/api/index.js` Runs the API server on port `3001` that imports the `login` and `profile` functions.
+- `/api/index.js` runs the API server on port `3001` that imports the `login` and `profile` microservices.
-- `/www/server.js` Runs the Next.js app with a custom server proxying the API requests to the port `3001`.
+- `/www/server.js` runs the Next.js app with a custom server proxying the API requests to the API server with port`3001`.
+We use this so we don't modify the logic on the application and we don't have to deal with CORS if we use domains while testing.

 Install and run the API server: